jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I mean, should the "black belts" of the Industrial Age really be the ones deciding how we evolve?

 Changing government regulations and laws to overcome antagonism would help.
-But to get the power to do that in the first place, the middle-class can't wait for the Internet Age to come to us.
+But to get the power to change the laws in the first place, the middle-class can't wait for the Internet Age to come to us.
 We must get our hands on new apps, electronics, and other levers of power.

 And to do that, Main Street must evolve more than just new politics.